dccp/zeppelin/README.md

 - Frontend is dependent on eth/AZ backend

 ## Development limitations
-- Frontend uses browserify, which is not compatible with ethereum.js until we upgrade to v1.0.0+ and PoC-9 in our dev environment.
-The problem exists because the library thinks it's running on node, but it's in fact running in the browser.
-This can be hacked away as a workaround until we can get rid of it.
 - Frontend cannot upgrade to React v0.13 because React-router is not compatible yet.

 ## How do I develop?